 The Department of Near Eastern Languages & Cultures and the Program in the Study of Religion at the University of California, Los Angeles, announce a search for a new tenure-track position in New Testament and Early Christianity at the rank of Assistant Professor to be filled effective July 1, 2017.
 We are looking for applicants with Ph.D. in hand by July 2017.
 Applications are invited from scholars with research specialties in New Testament and Early Christianity, including its intersections with Second Temple Judaism, Rabbinics, and Eastern Christianity.
 Ability to work in relevant primary languages is expected (esp.
 Greek, Hebrew, Aramaic, and Syriac).
 Candidate will teach a range of classes including large General Education courses, small graduate seminars and demonstrate or likely commit to diversity related to teaching, research and service.

-A letter of application describing research and teaching, a curriculum vitae, a list of publications, writing sample, evidence of teaching, and names of three references should be directed to the Chair of the NT/Early Christianity Search Committee, Department of Near Eastern Languages and Cultures, Humanities Building 380, University of California at Los Angeles, Los Angeles, CA 90095-1511.
+A letter of application describing research and teaching, a curriculum vitae, a list of publications, writing sample, evidence of teaching, and names of three references should be directed to the Chair of the NT/Early Christianity Search Committee, Department of Near Eastern Languages and Cultures, Kaplan Hall 380, University of California at Los Angeles, Los Angeles, CA 90095-1511.
 To assure full consideration, applications should be submitted by November 1, 2016.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy